Distributed Set-Based Observers Using Diffusion Strategies: Distributed Set-Propagation Diffusion Observer

 Following the Luenberger update step, in the diffusion step, each node shares the information of the estimated zonotope $\langle \bar{c}^i_{v,k}, \bar{G}^i_{v,k} \rangle$ with its neighbours.
-The intersection between the shared zonotopes is then computed as discussed earlier in Theorem \ref{th:diff}.
-The iterative design of the above two-step Luenberger observer is provided in Algorithm \ref{alg:2}.
+The intersection between the shared zonotopes is then computed as discussed earlier in Theorem~\ref{th:diff}.
+The iterative design of the above two-step Luenberger observer is provided in Algorithm~\ref{alg:2}.
+We note that one of the differences between the introduced set-propagation observer and strip-based observer is the position of the time update step.
+This appears by comparing Theorem~\ref{th:berg} with Theorem~\ref{th:stripzono}.
+Also, it can be easily shown that